BizzAppDev-Systems/connector-woocommerce/connector_woo_partner/README.rst

 * Technical name: connector_woo_partner.
 * Create a module named connector_woo_partner that extends the functionality of connector_woo_base.
   This module focuses on the import of partner data between connected Woocommerce and Odoo.
-* Add "Import Partners(Woo)" at backend level.
+* Add "Import Partners" at backend level.
 * Required field to Import the Partners are Location,Client Id,Client Secret.
-* Required field to Create res.partner is Firstname or name.

 **Author**